aolunuga/opproject/readme_open.txt

 Alternatively, you can create a new database and a new user in MySQL also
 manually:

-   (1) Open a command line window (DOS shell) und type "mysql -u root -p" and
+   (1) Open a command line window (DOS shell) und type "mysql –u root -p" and
        enter the root password which you specified when installing MySQL (2) mysql> create database opproject;
    (3) mysql> grant all privileges on opproject.* to 'opproject'@'localhost'